wleung01/passportPhoto/README.md

 Just run `python3 -m pip install -r requirements.txt`

 # passportPhotoGen.py
 Scales passportPhoto.png to Australian Passport dimensions (37mm by 47mm) & outputs it for 4x6 printing format.
+It will make multiple copies to use up all the 4x6 space, but allow margins for cutting.

 - usage: `passportPhotoGen.py passportPhoto.png` -  Output filename: passportPhoto.jpg